 For me, every Mother’s Day I celebrate is a gift.

-What if you’re not a motherless mother?
-Instead, you’re a motherless daughter.
-How can you honor your departed mom, yet take part in Mother’s Day celebrations?
-Here are five inspirational ideas to get you posting and sharing with family and friends on this special day.
+If you’re a motherless daughter there are many ways to join in the celebrations to honor your departed mom.
+Try these five inspirational mom remembrance ideas to get you posting and sharing with family and friends on this special day.

-Break out all those old photographs of mom and yourself.
-Transform them into something beautiful.
-Tell your story inside a shadow box.
+Break out the photographs of mom and yourself.
+Transform them into something beautiful by telling your story inside a shadow box.
 Or choose a favorite Mom quote.
 Then take a photo and share it on social media.
 Others will love it too.

 Why not pass on ‘hello Mom’ in person?
 Book a reading with a psychic, astrologer or tarot card reader.
 Even if this isn’t your thing, you’ll have something to chat about afterwards.
 Take a friend.
 Who knows, maybe your mom will have a message for you too.